Arttacker/Small-Secure-Network-Design/README.md

 4. Disable DTP (auto trunking) negotiations on trunking ports by using the **`switchport nonegotiate`** command.

-5. Set the native VLAN to a VLAN other than VLAN 1 by using the **`switchport trunk native vlan vlan_number`** command.
 ## Mitigating ARP Attacks by implementing Dynamic ARP inspection (DAI)